dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune-step-4.md

 ---

 # Manage Intune licenses
 A user must have a license to your Intune subscription before they can sign in to use the service or enroll their devices into management.
 When users have a license, they are a member of the [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)] user group.
-This group includes all users who have a license to use the subscription. **Each user license supports enrolling up to five devices**.
+This group includes all users who have a license to use the subscription. **Each user license supports enrolling up to 5 devices**.

 ## How Intune licenses are assigned
 When user accounts are synchronized from your on-premsies Active Directory or manually added to your cloud services subscription via the account portal, they are not automatically assigned an Intune license.
 Instead, at a later time, an Intune tenant administrator must edit the user account to assign a license to the user from the account portal.